-How Ice works on an injury
+How ice works on an injury

-Cryotherapy is indicated for Acute injuries where inflammation occurs such as bursitis, tendinitis, myositis, or neuritis.
+Cryotherapy is indicated for acute injuries where inflammation occurs such as bursitis, tendinitis, myositis, or neuritis.
 Ice can be excellent following a heat burn, and may also be used if discomfort occurs following adjustment, manipulation or deep massage.

 Wrap a damp towel around the cold pack and apply it directly to the swollen or painful area, whilst keeping the untreated parts of the body covered and warm.
-If you are cold sensitive a dry towel may be used but a fully wet towel is more effective.
+If you are cold sensitive, a dry towel may be used, but a fully wet towel is more effective.
 Vary the dampness to suit.
 A few ice cubes can simply be used but a gel pack is pliable when frozen, gives better surface contact and is simple to refreeze.
 Ice may be massaged directly onto a small area of pain using a constant circular motion, but do not hold the ice still as this may burn the skin.

 Duration and frequency of cold pack application

-How often and long cold packs should be used varies, so please ask your chiropractor, but generally they can be used from five to twenty minutes at a time, allowing an hour between applications.
+How often and for how long cold packs should be used varies, so please ask your chiropractor, but generally they can be used from five to twenty minutes at a time, allowing an hour between applications.
 Superficial areas such as hands, feet and elbows will require less time than deeper areas such as the lower back that requires a full 20 minutes.
 Cold therapy should be stopped once the skin feels numb.
 Hourly applications are most effective immediately following an injury, reducing in frequency as the inflammation and pain subsides.
 Ice is best used in the first 48 hours after an injury, but may be required for longer periods.

 Rest.
 Stop if you have strained yourself!
 Often injuries are made worse by continuing to use the injured area.

 Ice.
-As indicated by your chiropractor or health care practitioner
+As indicated by your chiropractor or health care practitioner.

 Compression.
 After ice it may help to minimise the swelling with a bandage.